 - Bring the cream to the boil in a saucepan on the hob, then remove from the heat.
 Add the chocolate pieces and whisk briskly by hand until fully melted and the ganache is glossy.
 Allow to cool slightly.

-- Put the cooled pastry cases on a serving platter.
-(This could be a parchment-lined baking tray.)
+- Put the cooled pastry cases on a serving platter or tray.

 - Spoon some chocolate ganache into each case to fill it halfway.
 You could pipe it in if you like.